timneutkens/micro-apollo/readme.md

-# Micro-graphql
+# Micro Apollo

-Example usage of GraphQL with Zeit's micro
+Example usage of Apollo with ZEIT's micro

 ## Installation